-Your best alternative for a compressor-driven HVLP is probably a gravity-feed gun like the one in the photo, above right.
-(It's a DeVilbiss model FLG-635-316, with a retail price of about $150.)
+Your best alternative for a compressor-driven HVLP is probably a gravity-feed gun like the one in the photo.
 Optional plastic cup liners dramatically reduce cleanup time, and they let you spray with the gun upside down to coat hard-to-reach places.

 HVLP guns require plenty of air, so you may have to buy a larger compressor.
 The manufacturer of the gun shown recommends a minimum of a 3-hp compressor with a 20-gallon tank.
 Although this is an added investment, you can use the compressor to power other tools.
 An HVLP turbine, on the other hand, has a single function.